mika-s/RandomPerson/RandomPersonLib/Readme.md

 let randomPerson = RandomPerson()

 let amount = 15
-let nationality = Nationality.Swedish
+let country = Country.Sweden

-let people = randomPerson.CreatePeople(amount, nationality)
+let people = randomPerson.CreatePeople(amount, country)
 ```

 ## API

 ### CreatePerson ()

-*CreatePerson (nationality: Nationality) -> Person*
+*CreatePerson (country: Country) -> Person*

 or

-*CreatePerson (nationality: Nationality, options: RandomPersonOptions) -> Person*
+*CreatePerson (country: Country, options: RandomPersonOptions) -> Person*

-Creates a random person given a nationality.
+Creates a random person given a country.
 The return value is a Person object
 with the random data.
-Nationality is an enum. options is an optional object with
+Country is an enum. options is an optional object with
 options.
 Default settings are used if options is not provided.

 ### CreatePeople ()

-*CreatePeople (amount: int, nationality: Nationality) -> Person list*
+*CreatePeople (amount: int, country: Country) -> Person list*

 or

-*CreatePeople (amount: int, nationality: Nationality, options: RandomPersonOptions) -> Person list*
+*CreatePeople (amount: int, country: Country, options: RandomPersonOptions) -> Person list*

-Creates a list of random people given a nationality.
+Creates a list of random people given a country.
 The return value is a Person object
 with the random data.
-Nationality is an enum. options is an optional object with
+Country is an enum. options is an optional object with
 options.
 Default settings are used if options is not provided.

 ### CreatePeopleTemplated () =

-*CreatePeopleTemplated (amount: int, nationality: Nationality, outputString: string) -> string list*
+*CreatePeopleTemplated (amount: int, country: Country, outputString: string) -> string list*

 or

-*CreatePeopleTemplated (amount: int, nationality: Nationality, outputString: string, options: RandomPersonOptions) -> string list*
+*CreatePeopleTemplated (amount: int, country: Country, outputString: string, options: RandomPersonOptions) -> string list*

 Creates a list of strings.
-Nationality is an enum. options is an optional object with
+Country is an enum. options is an optional object with
 options.
 Default settings are used if options is not provided.

 #### Ordinary template variables